dgp1130/HydroActive/README.md

 *   `$.asyncEffect()` can't be easily tracked, need to pass signals in advance.
 *   Hard choice between `$.asyncEffect()` depending on untracked signals vs. requiring users to `unobserve()` asynchronous operations.
 *   Signals require a lot of nuance to use in async contexts, whereas class field setters "just work" in any context.
+*   `unobserve()` doesn't really work for async functions.
+Each step of the process needs to be unobserved.

 ### Problems which are the same in both and unrelated to the authoring format